sgago/thestudyguide/sysdesign/sysdesign.md

 In terms of resiliency, DNS is single point of failure since normal humans simply won't find the IP address of your server and type it in to the browser URL.
 If, there's a failure and the TTL is stale, we could still try returning the stale result.
 Continuing to operate or partially operate while a dependency is down is called static stability.

 Note that DNS used to be in plaintext, but now it uses TLS.
-Yay.
+Yay, security.

 ### Application programming interfaces
 Once we can create semi-reliable and secure connections, we can finally discuss having a client invoke operations on a server.
 Typically, this is done through application programming interfaces (APIs).
 APIs can be **direct** or **indirect**.